microsoft/vscode-docs/docs/remote/containers.md

 > **Note:**  Alpine or Windows based containers are not currently supported.

-VS Code can be configured to **automatically start any needed containers** for a particular servince in Docker Compose configuration if they are not already running.
+VS Code can be configured to **automatically start any needed containers** for a particular service in a Docker Compose file (if they are not already running).
 This gives your multi-container workflow the same quick setup advantages described for the Docker image and Dockerfile flows above.
+However, since you may want to use some of the containers after you shut down VS Code, VS Code does not attempt to shut them down automatically.

 To reuse `docker-compose.yml` unmodified, just create a `.devcontainer/devcontainer.json` with the following properties:

 | Property | Type | Description |
 |----------|------|-------------|